-Reading a compass may look complicated, but don't let all those intricate pieces throw you off.
+Reading a mariner compass may look complicated, but don't let all those intricate pieces throw you off.
 Mariners have been using compasses based on the same principle design for centuries.

-Before You Set Sail
+Before You Set Sail with Your Compass

-Take your compass to a professional to have it "zeroed," or adjusted for deviations that can arise due to the presence of metals in your vessel's structure.
+Take your mariner compass to a professional to have it "zeroed," or adjusted for deviations that can arise due to the presence of metals in your vessel's structure.

-Learn the parts of your compass.
+Learn the parts of your magnetic compass navigation.
 The "bowl" is the liquid-filled casing that contains the "compass card," a magnetized piece with an arrow that always points toward "magnetic north."
-(While "true north" refers to the Earth's North Pole, "magnetic north" refers to a point several miles to the east.
+While "true north" refers to the Earth's North Pole, "magnetic north" refers to a point several miles to the east.

 Make sure that the area around your compass is free of iron and magnets, which may affect your reading.
 Align "north" on the dial with the north end of the needle on the compass card, which is usually printed in red.

 If you have a flat card, your heading will be displayed closest to the bow; if your card protrudes and headings are marked around the outside of it, the heading will be the number closest to the stern.

 Maintain the heading as steadily as possible for 1 mile.
 At the mile mark, readjust your heading; the angle from true north to magnetic north will have changed.